Computation Kernel for Feynman Diagrams: General Methodology

 Having now established the notation for the replacement of Green's functions in a physical space with those in an arbitrary DLR representation we now move to the problem at hand of applying this to Feynman diagrams.
 Prior to applying the DLR form of the Green's function, a Feynman diagram is represented in a physical space of energy levels and is determined by a product Green's functions.
 Depending on the observable the diagram represents, there will typically be a number, $m$, independent labels, and, $n$, dependent labels.
 If one multiplies out the matrix-valued Green's functions, then a diagram is a high-dimensional summation over products of elements of those Green's functions.
 Focusing on a single term of such products, we define \begin{widetext}

-\end{widetext} where $\{i\nu_m\}$ is the set of internal Matsubara frequencies, $i\nu_x$, is one or more external Matsubara frequency, and the vector $\vec{\nu}=\{i\nu_1,...,i\nu_m,i\nu_x\}$ is defined such that the dot products $\vec{\alpha}_i\cdot\vec{\nu}$ represent an arbitrary linear combination of internal and external frequencies that depend on diagram topology.\cite{AMI} With these simplifications, a particular diagram is then a summation of the independent Matsubara frequencies $i\nu_1\to i\nu_m$ as well as a summation over the relevant set of of matrix indices $\{a_j,b_j\}$ which depends on diagram topology.
+\end{widetext} where $\{i\nu_m\}$ is the set of internal Matsubara frequencies, $i\nu_x$, is one or more external Matsubara frequency, and the vector $\vec{\nu}=\{i\nu_1,...,i\nu_m,i\nu_x\}$ is defined such that the dot products $\vec{\alpha}_i\cdot\vec{\nu}$ represent an arbitrary linear combination of internal and external frequencies that conserve energy and depend on diagram topology.\cite{AMI} With these simplifications, a particular diagram is then a summation of the independent Matsubara frequencies $i\nu_1\to i\nu_m$ as well as a summation over the relevant set of of matrix indices $\{a_j,b_j\}$ which depends on diagram topology.
 One must also multiply each term in that sum by an appropriate product of interaction matrix elements which we denote for now as $\bar{U}$.
-For now, we treat the detailed interpretation of the summation over indices $\{a_j,b_j\}$ and detailed function dependence of $\bar{U}$ as problem specific, and revisit in detail later.
+In the case of quantum impurity problems, $\bar{U}$ will be a product of interacting matrix elements, while for lattice problems it might contain products of interacting potentials $\prod V(\mathbf{q})$.
+Regardless, we treat the detailed interpretation of the summation over indices $\{a_j,b_j\}$ and detailed function dependence of $\bar{U}$ as problem specific, and revisit in detail later.

 A particular diagram topology $\mathcal{D}$ will then contain terms in the form

 where we have, for now, suppressed the dependence of $\mathcal{D}$ on external parameters.
 Our goal is to evaluate Eq.~(\ref{eq:primary1}) and leverage the DLR representation.
 By simply replacing every Green's function with its own DLR representation from Eq.~(\ref{eq:gdlr_matrix}), we can rewrite Eq.~(\ref{eq:primary1}) as